nottrobin/maas-docs/en/manage-search.md

 pxe_mac:=9e:b0:e4:15:ae:1e
 ```

-## CLI
+<h2 id="heading--cli">CLI</h2>

-See [List nodes](manage-cli-common.md#list-nodes) for more information about how to use the MAAS CLI to perform similar searches or [CLI](manage-cli.md) for how to get started with the MAAS CLI.
+See [List nodes](manage-cli-common.md#heading--list-nodes) for more information about how to use the MAAS CLI to perform similar searches or [CLI](manage-cli.md) for how to get started with the MAAS CLI.

 <!-- LINKS -->